0303 303 0303

 Talking about how you feel with those who were included in the decision-making will help clarify the choices that were made about treatment.
 This might be with healthcare professionals or family members who were involved.

-You can arrange an appointment to speak with the consultant or clinical nurse specialist (CNS) if you would like to.
-It is the medical team’s responsibility to explain the decisions that were made, so don’t feel like you shouldn’t ask them.
+You can arrange an appointment to speak with the consultant or clinical nurse specialist if you would like to.
+It is the medical team’s responsibility to explain the decisions that were made, so you are within your rights to ask them.

 Below are common feelings expressed by relatives who have lost someone after a transplant.
 You might also experience some of these, and you might experience them at varying times.
 But it is completely personal.
 Don’t place expectations on yourself about how you should be feeling, or how long you should grieve for.